-Swimming ability is required for class participation.
-Rowing is a water sport and it's important that you feel confident in the water in case of an emergency.
+Swimming ability is strongly encouraged for class participation.
+Rowing is a water sport and it's important that we know your level of confidence as a swimmer in case of an emergency.
+To be able to row without a personal flotation device (PFD) you will be required to successfully complete a swim test.
 The Swim Test is: swim 50 yards, tread water for 10 minutes, and then put on a life jacket.

 Please bring your completed Swim Test Form, SCUBA certification or Life Guard certification to your first class.